andresebr/kumodd/README.md

 For native Google Apps files, kumodd should use the previously saved remote file metadata to detect whether the file has changed, using for instance, the revision number.

+Kumodd does not retrieve multiple revisions of a file, but has partial code to do so.